FOREX-Euro slips further but little faith in dollar rally

 * Dollar/yen hovers above 3-week low; down 0.5 pct for the week

-* Australian dollar slips back from 3-week high (New throughout, changes dateline from TOKYO)
+* Australian dollar slips back from 3-week high (New throughout, changes dateline from previous TOKYO)

 By Patrick Graham

-LONDON, May 9 (Reuters) - The euro fell another third of a percent against the dollar on Friday after strong words from European Central Bank chief Mario Draghi a day earlier that halted its march to a 2-1/2 year high.
+LONDON, May 9 (Reuters) - The euro slid further in early trade in Europe on Friday after strong words from European Central Bank chief Mario Draghi that halted its march this year to a 2-1/2 year high.

-That sent the single currency sharply lower and continued to dominate trade on Friday.
-By 1129 GMT the euro was down 0.4 percent on the day at $1.3785, a full two cents below the highs hit as Draghi began speaking on Thursday.

-Still, many strategists and traders in London and Frankfurt cast doubt on whether the ECB chief’s comments were enough to put a definitive end to the trend for a stronger euro that has dominated major currency markets so far this year.
+This sent the euro down sharply.
+But many strategists and traders in London cast doubt on whether it was enough to put a definitive end to the trend for a stronger euro that has dominated major currency markets so far this year.

-“It seems the market this morning is still pretty impressed by what Draghi said yesterday and some more people have jumped on that trade,” said Lutz Karpowitz, a currency strategist with Commerzbank in Frankfurt.

-“For me it is not a game changer.
-As long as quantitative easing continues in the U.S., we expect the dollar to remain under pressure.
-I would expect the euro to trade higher against the dollar next week.”
+“Draghi’s comments have possibly changed the situation for a while but I‘m not sure it has changed the broader picture,” said Neil Mellor, a strategist with Bank of New York Mellon in London.

 If the euro’s strength has been this year’s big surprise for markets, then it is largely in the context of the dollar’s failure to make good on the raft of calls in January for it to strengthen.